 Myeongdong Euljiro area is the most popular shopping places you can enjoy in Seoul.
 You can explore the streets lined with department stores and shops that display arrays of brand-name cosmetics, clothes, shoes, accessories, souvenirs, and recent popular products.

-You don’t need or have to buy anything but you might enjoy simply by ‘eye-shopping’ and feel happy watching people passing by and doing the same thing as you or others.
+You don’t need or have to buy anything but you might enjoy simply by ‘eye-shopping’ and feel happy watching people passing by and doing the same thing as you or others do.
 That way, you are learning about travel, local culture, multi-culture, and human behaviour in general especially among travellers and tourists.

 Myeongdong Theatre